shrine-maiden-heavy-industries/torii-hdl/docs/install.rst

 Development snapshot
 --------------------

-.. |snapshot:install| replace:: To install the latest development snapshot of Amaranth, run:
+.. |snapshot:install| replace:: To install the latest development snapshot of Torii, run:

 .. platform-picker::